Peaceout21/spellcheck/README.md

   ]
 }
 ```
+2 word ( list) resposne per query.
 The index 0 response uses the probability model and the index 1 uses the spell checker